janispritzkau/mcproto/README.md

 client.off("error", console.error)
 ```

-The server class allows to return a `Promise` in the client handler and
+The server class does allow to return a `Promise` in the client handler and
 it will forward errors to the server's event emitter.

 ```js